Barbara Gordon: Suicide Squad, Birds of Prey and other appearances (1989–2011)

 Barbara Gordon as Oracle, in Suicide Squad #38 (January 1990).
 Art by Luke McDonnell and Geof Isherwood.

 Yale and Ostrander oversaw the development of Barbara Gordon's new persona as Oracle for the next several years.
-The character made her first comic book appearance as Oracle in Suicide Squad #23, anonymously offering her services to the government's Task Force X. In the following two years, Oracle, under the pen of Ostrander and Yale, made guest appearances in various DC titles until her identity was revealed to be Barbara Gordon in Suicide Squad #38 (1990) and she officially becomes a member of the Squad in issue #48 following an invitation from Amanda Waller.
-In 1992, Dennis O'Neil wrote Oracle as Batman's sole source of information in Batman: Sword of Azrael #1.
-This newly forged partnership established Oracle's status as Batman's intellectual equal.
+The character made her first comic book appearance as Oracle in Suicide Squad #23, anonymously offering her services to the government's Task Force X. Oracle's true identity was first hinted at in Suicide Squad #26, which revealed that she kept a Batgirl plushie next to her computer.
+In the following two years, Oracle, under the pen of Ostrander and Yale, made guest appearances in various DC titles until her identity was revealed to be Barbara Gordon in Suicide Squad #38 (1990) and she officially becomes a member of the Squad in issue #48 following an invitation from Amanda Waller.
+In 1992, Dennis O'Neil wrote Oracle as Batman's trusted source of information in Batman: Sword of Azrael #1.
+This newly forged partnership established Oracle's status as an ongoing part of Batman's team.
 She is subsequently featured in the 12-issue miniseries The Hacker Files (1993).
 In "Oracle: Year One"—a story arc contained in The Batman Chronicles #5 (1996)—Yale and Ostrander tell the origin of Barbara Gordon's new persona as Oracle.
 Initially, Gordon's paralysis plunges her into a state of reactive depression.
 However, she soon realizes that her aptitude for and training in information sciences have provided her with tremendous skills that could be deployed to fight crime.